 NATIONAL WEATHER SERVICE LINCOLN IL

-Indiana, to the mid 70s across Kentucky.
+Wisconsin, to the middle 70s across western Missouri.